 The Stadler Center for Poetry seeks to foster in a wide and varied audience an appreciation for the diversity and richness of contemporary poetry and the other literary arts.
 We also provide support for writers at various stages of their development and careers.

-In addition to consolidating and honing the Center’s programs, McCallum has added a second Stadler Fellowship, two additional series — Stadler Center at Uptown (Bucknell’s student nightclub) and the Stadler Center Children's Series — and the Center's first public art project, the Poetry Path.
-She has also infused the Center's programs with a rich diversity, bringing writers from wide-ranging aesthetic and ethnic backgrounds for readings and residencies.
-McCallum has established the Center as the seat of Bucknell’s growing creative writing program.
+In addition to consolidating and honing the Center’s programs, McCallum has added a second Stadler Fellowship aadn second Roth Resident, two additional series — Stadler Center at Uptown (Bucknell’s student nightclub) and the Stadler Center Children's Series — and the Center's first public art project, the Poetry Path.
+She has infused the Center's programs with a rich diversity, bringing writers from wide-ranging aesthetic and ethnic backgrounds for readings and residencies.
+The Center shares Bucknell Hall with the English Department's Creative Program, with which the Center closely collaborates.
 At present, the Center is a virtual hive of energy and activity, with students, faculty, and visiting writers coming and going at all times of the year.
-Five full-time creative writing faculty members have their offices in the Center.
+Six full-time creative writing faculty members have their offices in the Center.
 Poetry reading and writing groups meet regularly in the Mildred Martin Library, which also serves as a venue for meetings, consultations, and quiet study.
 West Branch publishes three print issues per year and three online issues per year, with the assistance of several undergraduate interns.
-Bucknell students continue to be enriched by the Center’s readings and residencies, and poets and writers from around the country continue to profit from its programs.
+Bucknell students continue to be enriched by the Center's readings and residencies, and poets and writers from around the country continue to profit from its programs.